aaronksolomon/tnh-scholar/docs/metadata_report.md

 - **Regular Expressions (Regex)**: Used for detecting patterns in text, such as chapter titles, quotes, and headings.
 - **SpaCy**: Considered for creating custom NLP models for detecting metadata like "paragraphs" or "quotes," but this would require additional training data.

+### **Potential Tools for Further Exploration**:
+- **Prodigy**: A powerful annotation tool designed for training NLP models.
+It can be used to manually annotate text for metadata like "heading," "paragraph," "quote," etc. This helps create a labeled dataset that can train models to automatically identify such elements.
+- **Label Studio**: An open-source data labeling tool that supports text, image, and audio annotation.
+It can be used to manually annotate and label different structural elements like chapters, quotes, and sections for model training or evaluation.
+- **LayoutParser**: A deep learning-based tool for document layout analysis.
+It can be useful for extracting structural information from scanned PDFs or documents with more complex layouts.
+This would be particularly useful if you're dealing with non-EPUB formatted books or sources.
+- **Tesseract OCR**: An open-source optical character recognition (OCR) engine, useful for converting scanned images and PDFs into text that can then be processed for structural extraction.
+If you have scanned books, Tesseract can be the starting point for transforming them into searchable text.
+- **PDFMiner**: A library for extracting text and metadata from PDFs.
+It can be used when working with PDF versions of books and helps retain the structure of the content for further processing.
+- **Hugging Face Transformers**: A versatile library that offers pre-trained models for text classification, zero-shot classification, and other tasks.
+It can be leveraged to automate the detection of structural elements, such as headings, quotes, or sections, without the need for extensive manual training.
+- **Fairseq**: An open-source sequence-to-sequence learning library from Facebook AI.
+It can be explored for training custom translation models or for tasks that require document-level context understanding across large texts.
+- **OpenRefine**: A tool for cleaning and transforming data.
+It could be useful for preprocessing and standardizing the extracted text metadata, ensuring consistency across your dataset.
+- **Whoosh**: A fast, featureful full-text indexing and searching library.
+Once the metadata is extracted, Whoosh can be used to build a lightweight search engine for indexing and retrieving relevant text chunks.
+- NLTK
+- Textacy
+- Tika
+- Polyglot
+- Gensim
+- Doccano

 ### **Current Approaches for Metadata Extraction**:

 #### **A. Rule-Based Extraction**: